sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 03-03-2019

+- https://speakerdeck.com/rmoff/the-changing-face-of-etl-event-driven-architectures-for-data-engineers The Changing Face of ETL: Event-Driven Architectures for Data Engineers

 # 02-03-2019

 - https://medium.com/jayanthg/transparently-securing-kafka-istio-style-with-up-to-300-higher-performance-than-native-tls-in-aa95731b5d40 Securing Kafka with Istio